 The one man who did affect her at this time was Perícles Franco, a medical student who’d returned from exile in Chile to fight against Trujillo, and was closely watched by the police.
 It seems their relationship was not a romantic one, yet Perícles Franco himself said that there was between Minerva and him an “intensity of affection…and of mutual interest.”
 According to biographer William Galván, friends said that “the thing that really attracted her to [him] was his…opposition to the regime.”

-I think it’s very likely that Minerva Mirabal was worried that if she were in a more intimate relation with a man at this time, he might not respect the things she valued most in herself—her mind and her passion for justice—and might have her be untrue to her large purpose.
+Minerva had large feeling about her country and its people, and had close friends, but was there also that in her that didn’t want to be affected deeply by one man?
+I think it’s very likely that she was worried that if she were in a more intimate relation with a man at this time, he might not respect the things she valued most in herself—her mind and her passion for justice—and might encourage her to be untrue to her large purpose.

-Her reasons for not having to do with a man closely for some time had a much more ethical basis than mine did.
+This concern is to be respected very much.
+Meanwhile, there can be various kinds of hesitations in a woman as she thinks of caring for a man, and this was true of me.
 When I first met Alan Shapiro, I was stirred by our conversations; I also saw these new feelings made me uncomfortable.
 In an Aesthetic Realism class, I said I was afraid of how much feeling I could have for Alan, and Chairman of Education Ellen Reiss asked, “Is it good news or bad news that a person can have meaning for you?”
 I said tentatively, “Good news.”
 “If you’re afraid of large feeling,” she asked, “do you think you see it as accurate?”
 I didn’t.
 She continued:

 Do you hope to be as exact as you can and also have the largest emotion exactitude can make for?
 I think you can be afraid you won’t be proud of it because it’s not exact.
 You can also be afraid of having large emotion because it is exact, and it would get you.